SlimC/voice-of-the-customer/README.md

 ## Installation

-This is an Starter Kit (SK), which is designed to get you up and running quickly with a common industry pattern, and to provide information and best practices around Watson services.
-This application was created to demonstrate how the services can be used to detect sentiment and customer's satisfaction based on different product reviews.
-This demo for this SK uses reviews from Amazon around products from the Electronics section.
-This starter kit uses Watson Knowledge Studio, the AlchemyLanguage and Natural Language Classifier
-(NLC) APIs along with Cloudant on BlueMix.
+This is a Starter Kit (SK), which is designed to get you up and running quickly with a common industry pattern, and to provide information and best practices around Watson services.
+This application was created to demonstrate how the services can be used to detect sentiment and customer satisfaction based on different product reviews.
+The demo for this SK uses reviews of electronics products on Amazon.
+This starter kit uses Watson Knowledge Studio, the AlchemyLanguage and Natural Language Classifier (NLC) APIs, and Cloudant on BlueMix.

 Demo: https://product-intel-demo.mybluemix.net/

 **IMPORTANT:**
-1. Using the Watson Knowledge Studio tool requires signing up it.
-A 30-day free trial is also available.
+1. Using the Watson Knowledge Studio tool requires signing up for it.
+A 30-day free trial is available.
 Go to [WKS](https://www.ibm.com/marketplace/cloud/supervised-machine-learning/us/en-us) to learn more.

-2. This application requires an AlchemyAPI key with high transaction limits.
+2. The application requires an AlchemyAPI key with high transaction limits.
 The free AlchemyAPI key that you request has a limit of 1000 transactions per day, which is insufficient for significant use of this sample application.
-You can upgrade to the Standard or Advanced Plan of the AlchemyAPI service to obtain a key that supports > 1000 transactions per day.
+You can upgrade to the Standard or Advanced Plan of the AlchemyAPI service to obtain a key that supports more than 1000 transactions per day.
 Go [here](https://console.ng.bluemix.net/catalog/services/alchemyapi/).

 3. The Natural Language Classifier service requires training prior to running the application.
-Refer to Step 11 below.
+Refer to [step 11](#step11)</a> below.

 ## Table of Contents
  - [Getting Started](#getting-started)